Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

     You can see a list of all pools and some performance metrics on `CCDScan`_.

 .. dropdown:: How do I know whether a staking pool is good or bad?
-Where can I research baker performance and reliability?
+Where can I research validator performance and reliability?

     You can research validator performance and pool reliability on `CCDScan`_.
 For information about how to judge validator performance and reliability, see :ref:`validator management<baker-pool>`.